Meet the Guides

 Garret has also published three books; Lincoln's Ghost: Legends & Lore(Author House 2009) Haunted Macomb(The History Press 2010) Haunted Springfield (The History Press 2011).

 Garret also plays the character of Ward Hill Lamon for Springfield.
 Lamon was a close friend and law associate and Abraham Lincoln, He was a U.S. marshal and Lincoln's personal bodyguard, but was away on the nation's business that fateful theater night; a regret Lamon had to live with the rest of his life.
-During the summer History Comes Alive programs you can find Garret tending to Lincoln at the Abraham Lincoln Presidential Library, escorting tour groups or walking the streets engaging with the tourists.
+During the tour season you can find Garret tending to Lincoln at the Abraham Lincoln Presidential Library, escorting tour groups or walking the streets engaging with the tourists.

 Erica is a Springfield native recalled visiting the Lincoln sites as part of grade school field trips, but she never realized her interest in Lincoln history until she played the role of Sarah Bush Lincoln.
 Since then Erica has been fascinated by the Lincoln story.

 "Feeling you are a part of history gives you an insight into the human side of iconic historical figures," she said.
 "I enjoy learning more about Lincoln as a regular guy - since I played Sarah, I've gained a whole new appreciation for Abraham Lincoln the son, husband, father, and lawyer, as well as Abraham Lincoln the President."

 By day Erica works at Memorial Hospital in HR, and in her free time enjoys reading, American history, travelling, flowers, running and writing.